NoroffFEU/development-platforms/case-study-azure-devops.md

 ### **Support**

-There is also a option for premium support from Azure DevOps.
+There is also an option for premium support from Azure DevOps.
 The cost of premium support for Azure DevOps varies based on a number of factors, including the level of support required, the number of users, and the level of service desired.

 Microsoft does not publicly disclose the exact cost of its premium support plans for Azure DevOps, as the pricing is customized for each organization based on its specific needs and requirements.
 To obtain an accurate estimate of the cost of premium support for Azure DevOps, organizations should contact Microsoft directly to discuss their specific needs and requirements.